 The torrent seems to be going through a rough patch.
-Governments around the world have been in charge of restricting access to several popular torrent websites who were providing premium content free of cost or at a very low price.
-There are somewhat more selective sites where files are shared and a symbiotic relationship is created between the users, sites commonly known as “private trackers”.
+Governments around the world have been in charge of restricting access to several popular torrent websites that were providing premium content free of cost or at a very low price.
+There is some seedboxreviews.com with high-speed data centers with public IP addresses that are used to download and upload files at high speeds using torrents.

 However, if you search for “private trackers” on Google, you’ll see that the link collections are a bit outdated.
 This is consistent with the data from Google Trends, where we can see that the interest of users by private trackers has been falling gradually until reaching historical lows.
 How is the panorama of private trackers, now that government and companies have become so serious with public websites?
 Let’s go see it.